elasticio/elasticio.github.io/content/_components/sftp.md

 }
 ```

-next component may just read from the URL in attachment in order to get the memory efficient way to read/parse data.
+The next component may read from `url` in `attachments` for a memory-efficient way to read/parse data.
 Please note that if multiple files are found, SFTP component will generate one message per file.

-> NOTE: you may need to consider cleaning up the ``.platform_processed`` directory manually
+* Note: you may need to consider cleaning up the `.elasticio_processed` directory manually

+## Actions

+### Upload

+The following configuration fields are available:
+|* **Directory**: The directory where the file will be uploaded to.

+* Note: if the directory does not exist, it will create it at the risk of possibly overwriting any files that may have the same name.

-## Limitations
+## Known limitations

-Currently the maximum file size that is accepted by SFTP component is limited to
+* The maximum file size accepted by the SFTP component is limited to 100 MiB (Mebibytes)
-100 MB.
+* The attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

+## SSH2 SFTP Client API and Documentation links

+The SFTP component uses [ssh2-sftp-client](https://www.npmjs.com/package/ssh2-sftp-client).